aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-cross-app-authorization.md

 The draft specification [Authorization Cross Domain Code 1.0](https://openid.bitbucket.io/draft-acdc-01.html) (ACDC) defines a new JWT-based grant type that can requested from an Authorization Server and exchanged with another Authorization Server for Access and Refresh tokens.
 This new grant enables federation for Authorization Servers across policy or administrative boundaries.
 The same enterprise IdP for example that is trusted by applications for SSO can be extended to broker access to APIs.
 This enables the enteprise to centralize more access decisions across their SaaS ecosystem and provides better end-user experience for users that need to connect multiple applications via OAuth 2.0.

-This specification extends support for the Authorization Cross-Domain Code (ACDC) grant to {{Token Exchange}} requests, enabling applications to request access to 3rd party applications using backchannel operations that don't interupt the end user's interactive application experience.
+This specification extends support for the Authorization Cross-Domain Code (ACDC) grant to {{RFC8693}} requests, enabling applications to request access to 3rd party applications using backchannel operations that don't interupt the end user's interactive application experience.
 Its also useful for deployments where SSO is SAML based and not using OpenID Connect.

 # Conventions and Definitions